EU blasts Trump’s WHO funding cut, fears it worsens pandemic

 “Placing blame doesn’t help,” he wrote on Twitter.
 “The virus knows no borders.
 We must work closely against COVID-19.
 Strengthening the U.N., in particular the underfunded WHO, is a better investment, for example, to develop and distribute tests and vaccines.”

+The Netherlands has also thrown its support behind the WHO.
+“Now is not the time to hold back funding.
+Once the pandemic is under control, lessons can be learned.
+For now, focus on overcoming this crisis,” Sigrid Kaag, minister for foreign trade and development cooperation, said on Twitter.

-Devi Sridhar, chair of global public health at the University of Edinburgh, called Trump’s decision “extremely problematic,” noting that the chronically-underfunded WHO is leading efforts to help developing countries fight the spread of COVID-19.
+Devi Sridhar, chair of global public health at the University of Edinburgh, called Trump’s decision “extremely problematic,” noting that WHO is leading efforts to help developing countries fight the spread of COVID-19.

 “This is the agency that’s looking out for other countries and leading efforts to stop the pandemic,” Sridhar said.
 “This is exactly the time when they need more funding, not less.”